IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-20-Idyllic Keycarp - Build Guide.md

 I prefer putting the switches into the plate first, before lowering it into the PCB.

-Use the support fork if you're having difficulties due to the soft plate.
+If you are having difficulties with the plate, use the included support fork.

 ---